alchemy-fr/Phraseanet-Docs/en/Glossary.rst

         on a document, 4 status are dedicated (for a total of 32 status).

     Record
-        A record is a document or a story.
+        A record is a document or a story in Phraseanet.
 As a single entity, this digital *Asset* has a unique descriptive sheet (in XML), of one or more documents and given sub resolutions (thumbnails, preview images, key images for stories...*etc*.).

     Phraseanet Base
         A Phraseanet base is a MySQL container (database instance).
 It has among others, a documentary structure « indexation fields » and generally some other settings.
 A Phraseanet base can contain one, or several Phraseanet Collections that will use the original Phraseanet base settings.
 The Phraseanet base fundamentals are highlighted in *Phraseanet Administration* and *Thesaurus*.

     Collection
         A collection is a subset of a Phraseanet base.
-They allow to implement a data segmentation, based on workflow needs or even data separation in accordance with subjective criteria (type of document, year of the shooting...*etc*.).
+It allows to implement a data segmentation, based on workflow needs or data separation in accordance with subjective criteria (type of document, year of the shooting...*etc*.).

     Basket
-        A basket is a set including :term:`records <record>`.
+        A basket is a set including :term:`records <Record>`.
         A basket belongs to the user who created it.
-A basket can be transferred by Push or through a *Phraseanet* Feedback.
+A basket can be transferred by a Push or through a *Phraseanet* Feedback.

     Story
         A story is composed by a set of documents, that must come from a single